 By Steve Higgins

-Steve Higgins is a business copywriter and financial writer with more than 25 years of experience.
-For online content including website copy, blogs, articles and white papers, contact him at email@example.com.
+I’m a business copywriter and financial writer with more than 25 years of experience.
+For high-quality online content including website copy, blogs, articles and white papers, contact me at email@example.com.